 TL;DR

 The volume-vs-hypertrophy curve is the most-debated number in resistance training.
-Schoenfeld's lab has produced the anchoring data on the relationship, with the 2017 meta-analysis and the 2019 high-volume trial sitting at the centre of the modern conversation.
-This article walks through what the studies actually found, what the dose-response curve looks like in practice, and where the junk-volume boundary sits.
+Schoenfeld's lab has produced anchoring data on the relationship, with the 2017 dose-response meta-analysis and the 2019 volume trial at the centre of the modern conversation, alongside higher-volume work from other groups.
+This article walks through what the studies actually found, what the dose-response curve looks like in practice, and where the junk-volume boundary sits — taking care to report the published findings rather than invented precision.

 The framework: what counts as a "set"